Bachelor of Science in Medical Laboratory Technology

 Understanding Medical Laboratory Technology

 Medical laboratory technologists play a crucial role in healthcare by performing diagnostic tests, analyzing samples, and providing accurate results essential for patient care.
-Here’s an overview of what students can expect to learn in a BMLT program:
+Here’s an overview of what students can expect to learn in a BMLT degree program.

 Clinical chemistry focuses on the analysis of bodily fluids, such as blood, urine, and cerebrospinal fluid, to assess various metabolic functions and detect abnormalities indicative of diseases.
 Students learn about biochemical tests, enzyme assays, and electrolyte analysis to evaluate patients’ health status accurately.